zak-45/WLEDVideoSync/README.md

 - Linux: app will start on 'default' browser.
   - all features available on X11 and browser mode
   - use SHUTDOWN in footer to stop application
+  - compiled version used qt for native mode (pyside6), if you got a blank window, try to force QT : export PYWEBVIEW_GUI=qt
+    - to use GTK, you need to do that from source, see: https://pywebview.flowrl.com/guide/web_engine.html

 - "native" mode has not been deeply tested on macOS/Linux, so may provide some trouble.